 Sodium Hypochlorite

-For small communities or even mining camps an example of a chlorination system is an automatic dosing and monitoring of sodium hypochlorite solution.
-This plant has the ability to monitor and maintain the correct chlorine dosage to ensure your water meets Australian Drinking Water Guidelines standards.
-These plants can be mounted on a skid and installed in a building or placed in an air conditioned container to keep the chlorine at its optimum condition.
+A Sodium Hypochlorite dosing system has the ability to monitor and maintain the correct chlorine dosage to ensure your water meets Australian standards.
+These plants can be mounted on a skid and installed in a building or placed in an air-conditioned container to keep the chlorine at its optimum condition.

 Chlorine Dioxide